 Example 2: .

 Subject Line: Stop the proverbial rabbit hole cycle

 If you’re like most companies, you know the frustration of wasting resources on unqualified and unresponsive leads.
 We knew that feeling all too well and went ahead and created a solution that empowers sales professionals to foster sustainable connections and make suitable business decisions.
 Our succinct system provides a comprehensive digital suite of tools designed to maximize performance in a world of short attention spans.

-If you can spare 15 minutes, I can present an actionable plan where we can help [COMPANY-NAME] achieve its desired growth in 2020.
+If you can spare 15 minutes, I can present an actionable plan to help [COMPANY-NAME] achieve its desired growth in [CURRENT-YEAR].

 What’s the best way to earn your ear next week?